Deep Learning

 Deep Learning (DL) algorithms allow not only to solve specific, simpler subproblems but can also learn what the dependencies between those subproblems (layers) are, so those algorithms are capable of solving the whole higher-level problem without manually dividing it and solving each subproblem independently.
 In the “chess game example” such an algorithm could ideally learn only from a set of historical chess games and could automatically detect that there is a need to divide those plays into parts, like the beginning, mid- and end-game.
 The ideal algorithm would learn how to optimally play the end-game.
 Based on that it would solve the middle-game problem and based on that it would also solve the problem of how to begin the game in order to have the best mid-game position.
 And all that without human justification, manually implemented additional rules and so on.

-Where are artificial intelligence algorithms used today?
+Where are Artificial Intelligence algorithms used today?

 Today, artificial intelligence accompanies us almost at every step.
 It is used not only for the development of autonomous vehicles and robots, but also to conquer space, explore the galaxy, support medics in identifying disease entities and disturbing changes in X-rays, as well as solving many problems faced by business every day.